Pre-Approved Pro Bono Projects

 • Bet Tzedek Law Clerk: Students may work in areas such as Holocaust survivors, small business development, low-income tax advocacy, housing, real estate fraud, employment rights, family caregivers, conservatorship, elder abuse restraining orders, public benefits, guardianships, immigration, advance planning, trans/LGBT rights, and more.

-• California Coastkeeper Alliance Remote Volunteer – Water Quality Advocacy and Litigation: A volunteer will provide legal support through research, writing, and strategic advocacy to promote water quality, increase instream flows for aquatic species, and/or protect the coastal environment
+• California Coastkeeper Alliance Remote Volunteer – Water Quality Advocacy and Litigation: A volunteer will assist with legal research and writing to support CCKA’s litigation and advocacy strategies to promote water quality, increase instream flows for aquatic species, and/or protect the coastal environment.

 • California Free Legal Answers Helpline: Under the supervision of a UCI Law alum from Jackson Lewis P.C. students will research and draft legal memos in response to helpline questions, which are are varied and have previously involved subjects varying from burial rights to IP questions surrounding a Dutch painting.